top of page

 For full disclosure, I should mention that at the time of this writing, I do not own any shares in Skechers.
 If you want to see the shares I own or want to copy my portfolio, you can find instructions on how to do so here.
 While I don't own any shares in Skechers, I do own several pairs of Skechers shoes because I find them to be very comfortable.
 I also really like their values as they make significant efforts to reduce their use of plastic.
 Additionally, their "Bobs for dogs" campaign has saved the lives of more than 588.000 animals.
 Nonetheless, even though I like the company, the analysis will always be unbiased.
 If you want to purchase shares or fractional shares in Skechers, you can do so through eToro. eToro is a highly user-friendly platform that allows you to start your investment journey with as little as $50.

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
-As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the percentage growth year over year.
+As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
 While the ROIC was somewhat inconsistent, these numbers are a textbook example of what you would like to see.
-Skechers has consistently increased their book value + dividend year over year for the past 10 years.
-I don't have much to say other than I really enjoy seeing numbers like these.
+Skechers has consistently increased its equity year over year for the past 10 years.
+It is also worth noting that the equity has increased by more than 10% in eight out of ten years.
+Hence, I am very encouraged by these numbers.

-Another important aspect to consider is the level of debt, and it is crucial to determine whether a business has a manageable debt that can be repaid within a period of 3 years.
+Another important aspect to consider is the level of debt.
+It is crucial to determine whether a business has manageable debt that can be repaid within a period of 3 years.
 We do this by dividing the total long-term debt by earnings.
-Once I have done the calculations on Skechers, they can pay off their debt in 0,58 years, which is a positive outcome.
+Once I have done the calculations on Skechers, they can pay off their debt in 0,45 years, which is well below the three-year requirement.
+Therefore, debt is not a concern when investing in Skechers.

 I also write exclusive posts on Medium.
 If you want to read my posts, you can join Medium by clicking here.
 It costs $5 a month, but it will allow you to access all my posts as well as everything else on Medium, which is highly recommendable.